 Unique features of the collection include extensive resources in Geology and Mining, with historical journal titles dating back to the 1800s.
 Part of the extensive map collection also dates back 150 years.
 The library also has a Special Collections Room of rare books related to Butte, the State of Montana, mining history, and more.

-Federal - The library owns 56,000 Federal Government documents,, Stored by the Superintendent of Documents Numbering System from A - Z designating particular governmental agendiens A special area is designated for local Superfund information.
+The library owns 56,000 Federal Government documents organized by the Superintendent of Documents Classification System, designating particular governmental agencies.
+A special area is designated for local Superfund information.

 Maps and Atlases

 The library's 67,000 maps are stored on second floor and include U.S.G.S. topographic maps for the Western states, geophysical investigations maps, geologic quadrangle maps, hydrologic investigations atlases, folio atlases, miscellaneous geologic investigations maps and Defense Mapping Agency maps.
 The Library of Congress call numbers with the prefix ATLAS designate atlases located on on the first floor.